piegope/doc/docs/en/rdm/mac/commands/file/lock-application.md

 ---
 title: Lock Application
 ---
-The Lock Application button allows you the possibility to lock the application for security reasons when you're not in front of your computer.
+The Lock Application button allows you the possibility to lock the application for security reasons when you are not in front of your computer.

 ## Settings